zhuorantan/TelegramGPT/README.md

 Telegram bot for ChatGPT using [official OpenAI API](https://platform.openai.com/docs/guides/chat).
 This project is experimental and subject to change.

+## Features

+- All the powers of ChatGPT
+- Conversation history just like the OG ChatGPT
+- Resume previous conversations

 ## Get Started

 ### 1. Create a Telegram bot